top of page

 Guest Speaker Organic Cooking and Cow Seva

-Kamala Devi teaches cooking for health and explains the importance of cow seva and organic gardening in spiritual life.
+Kamala Devi shares her expertise in cooking for health while emphasizing the spiritual significance of cow seva and organic gardening.

-Cow seva is a simple, yet great means to connect with the Divine.
+Kamala explains that cow seva is a simple yet profound practice, offering a unique and heartfelt way to connect with the Divine.

 Priyanka Pandey